JamesYFC/SUSMachine/README.md

 ## Updating

-Unity currently doesn't support updating upm packages from git sources (as of 2020.3).
+Unity currently doesn't support updating upm packages from git sources as of 2020.3 (i.e. you will not be notified by version updates, and the update button will not be available.)

-Therefore, you will need to reinstall the package by removing it and installing again by following the steps above.
+However, you can simply reinstall the package by following the installation step above again.

+The existing version of this package should be overwritten by the new version.

 # State Behaviours